-Update February 22, 2014: Associated Press reports El Chapo has been detained by Mexican and U.S. authorities.
-Fusion aired a documentary titled “El Chapo Guzmán, CEO of Crime” in November 2013 before his arrest.
+Update July 12, 2015: El Chapo has fooled Mexican justice again by escaping from the maximum security prison of Altiplano.
+Fusion aired a documentary titled “El Chapo Guzmán, CEO of Crime” in November 2013.

 El Chapo was born in the small Sinaloa town of La Tuna and is the oldest of seven children.
 Guzmán grew up surrounded by marijuana and poppy crops — plants that were cultivated by his father, Emilio Guzmán Bustillo.